-The recent coronavirus outbreak has caused interruptions or delays of our business plan and may have a significant adverse effect on our business.
+The coronavirus pandemic has caused interruptions and delays of our business plan for the past two years and may continue to have a significant adverse effect on our business.

 In December 2019, a strain of coronavirus, COVID-19, was reported to have surfaced in Wuhan, China, and on March 12, 2020, the World Health Organization declared COVID-19 to be a pandemic.
 In an effort to contain and mitigate the spread of COVID-19, many countries, including the United States, Canada and China, have imposed unprecedented restrictions on travel, quarantines, and other public health safety measures.
-The extent to which the pandemic may impact our business will depend on future developments, which are highly uncertain and cannot be predicted, but the development of clinical supply materials have been and will continue to be delayed and enrollment of patients in our study for ARCT-810 (LUNAR-OTC) and ARCT-021 (LUNAR-COV19 Vaccine) may be delayed or suspended, as hospitals and clinics in areas where we are conducting trials shift resources to cope with the COVID-19 pandemic and may limit access or close clinical facilities due to the COVID-19 pandemic.
-Additionally, if our trial participants are unable to travel to our clinical study sites as a result of quarantines or other restrictions resulting from the COVID-19 pandemic, we may experience higher drop-out rates or delays in our clinical studies.
+This pandemic has adversely affected our operations in many ways, including:

+- delayed enrollment and difficulty retaining patients in clinical trials; - shortages, delays and higher prices for clinical supply materials and other resources used in our business; - suspensions and delays in completion of clinical trials; - diverted resources and priorities at hospitals and clinics in areas where we are conducting trials; - disruption in supply chain, including difficulties in procuring materials and components for our clinical trials; - limited availability and losses of key management, scientific and technical personnel; and - slower expected development timelines for our product candidates.